 5. Keep it Simple:

-Follow these five tips and will be off to a great start to build and effective organisation to support the growth of your business
+Follow these five tips and you will be off to a great start to build an effective organisation to support the growth of your business